syedaramishaihtisham/ai-customer-support-ticket-automation/README.md

 4. Storing the ticket in Google Sheets.
 5. Analyzing the ticket using AI.
 6. Categorizing the customer issue.
-7. Routing the ticket to the appropriate team.
+7. Routing the ticket to the appropriate support team.
 8. Updating the ticket information.
+9. Checking the ticket priority.
-9. Handling urgent tickets through a dedicated escalation path.
+10. Handling urgent tickets through a dedicated escalation path.
-10. Sending an email notification to the manager.
+11. Sending an email notification to the manager.
-11. Creating an Asana task for urgent tickets.
+12. Creating an Asana task for urgent tickets.
-12. Moving the Asana task through the workflow.
+13. Moving the Asana task through the workflow.
-13. Sending internal Slack notifications.
+14. Sending internal Slack notifications.
-14. Sending an automated response to the customer.
+15. Sending an automated response to the customer.
-15. Updating the ticket record in Google Sheets.
+16. Updating the ticket record in Google Sheets.

 ---